 Age-sex groups are presented, with the weighted average of the individuals in that group.
 “Sample” weight and height refers to the weighted average weight and height of individuals in the data set, while “Reference Standard” refers to the weighted average of weights and heights assigned to each individual by age, sex, and life stage group for each of the three standards (“India”, “WHO/FAO”, “IOM.”).

 Across age-sex groups, the weighted average weight is lower than any of the reference standards.
 The weight reference standards for WHO/FAO and IOM are similar, and larger than the reference standards for India in all cases.
 For height, there is significant variation between the IOM and WHO/FAO standards for children under the age of 18.
-The discrepancy in reference heights can have a significant impact on the determination of energy requirements.determination of energy requirements for the DRIs which include height in the formula, as well as for AMDR nutrient requirements that are calculated as a percentage of the energy requirement.
+The discrepancy in reference heights can have a significant impact on the determination of energy requirements.

 5. Adult Equivalents:

+Choice of Adult Equivalents

 Table 3 shows the results of the calculation of Adult Equivalents (AE), which are the ratio of the individual’s energy requirements relative to those of a reference individual.
 The commonly used benchmark individual is an 18 to 30-year-old male with moderate activity.
 The AE are used to determine the sampled individual’s share of nutrients to be allocated from household nutrients available.
 “Reference (actual) Weight/Height” indicates that the energy requirements were calculated using the reference (actual) weight/height for the individual.
 The daily caloric requirements for the reference individual is 3014.5 kcal for IOM standards, and 2886.1 kcal for WHO/FAO.
 For India, the adult equivalents are provided by the NIN and are within a narrower range that the AE determined through WHO/FAO or IOM requirements.
-These AE are used to determine the individual’s share of nutrients to be allocated from household nutrients available.

 6. The individual’s share %: